467Group3A/rimjobs/README.md

 - [ ] Set shipping and handling charges (based on weight brackets)

 **Features to implement**
-- [ ] Upon succesfull payment received by 3rd party, a confirmation is sent to the customers email
 - [ ] Employee and or Administrator login / verification system